![]() |

 She turned and wheeled up the boardwalk.
 She smiled to herself, feeling a warmth that emanated from within.
 "Yeah," she said.
 "Just like a robot." (p.58)

-The implication here is that, just as how Zelu views the self-driving car as merely an extension of her own body--a tool that, much like her wheelchair, exists to facilitate her own personal agency and freedom--so too is Rusted Robots a kind of prosthesis via which Zelu imagines herself enacting her will upon the world.
-To the extent that Rusted Robots exists as something separate from Zelu, she views it as existing only in the way that she declares it to have existed.
+The implication here is that, just as how Zelu views the self-driving car as merely an extension of her own body--a tool that, much like her wheelchair, exists to facilitate her own personal agency and freedom--so too is her Rusted Robots novel a kind of prosthesis via which Zelu imagines herself to be enacting her will upon the world.
+To the extent that Rusted Robots exists as something separate from Zelu, she views it as existing only in the way that she declares it to have existed, with it being Zelu's intentions in writing Rusted Robots that ultimately define this novel's meaning.

 Or, to put it in much starker terms, are Hugo's exos tools which Zelu can use to further her own personal freedom, or is it Zelu herself who has unknowingly become a tool that Hugo is exploiting to achieve his ends?

-Wisely, Okorafor treats these questions surrounding creativity, bodily autonomy, and personal agency with the care that these subjects require, and eventually uses them as a launching point for a broader discussion of the social issues surrounding disability rights.
-When Zelu's parents initially express concern regarding their daughter's decision to work with Hugo, what starts out as a series of entirely valid critiques of the commercial motives underlying Hugo's actions quickly reveal a much more fraught dynamic existing within Zelu's family itself.
+Wisely, Okorafor treats these questions surrounding creativity, bodily autonomy, and personal agency with the care that these subjects require, and in part uses them as a launching point for a broader discussion of the social issues surrounding disability rights and implicit ableism.
+When Zelu's parents initially express concern regarding their daughter's decision to work with Hugo, what starts out as a series of entirely valid critiques of the commercial motives underlying Hugo's decision to contact Zelu quickly reveal a much more fraught dynamic existing within Zelu's family itself.

 "How does this man even know about you?" her mother asked.